ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

   provide it);
 - Provide the ``variable_entry``;
 - Provide the ``modeling_realm``;
-- Provide the variable attributes, but **do not** provide a standard name!
-The custom variables will only be read by Iris if this information is not provided!
+- Provide the variable attributes, but leave `standard_name` blank. custom variables will only be read by Iris if this information is not provided!
 Necessary variable attributes are: ``units``, ``cell_methods``, ``cell_measures``, ``long_name``, ``comment``.